M.D., M.P.H., Ph.D.

 Department: Global Health

-Dr. Santos-Burgoa has practiced clinical medicine, and he has worked in academia, consulting, and management at the national and international level.
-He practiced in Mexico City´s slums, the southern indigenous midlands, and the Mayan communities.
-He did research identifying the carcinogenesis of 1,3-butadiene in synthetic rubber workers.
-His epidemiologic research also included atmospheric and indoors air pollution, mining (lead, coal, and manganese), heavy metals and ecosystem health pesticides, industrial environmental and occupational health.
-He was Dean of the School of Public Health of Mexico at the National Institute of Public Health, Director General of the Health Environment and Work Institute – a private consulting and research firm -, Director General at Mexico´s Ministry of Health, and Senior Advisor and Acting Department Director at the Pan American Health Organization (the regional WHO organization).
-At Mexico´s MoH he developed strategies such as the Federal Commission for Sanitary Risk Protection, the Strategy for Health Services Provision Organizational Reform, and the Health Promotion Operation Model.
-He was responsible for establishing and negotiating the intersectoral policy on "Salud Alimentaria" as related to the obesity epidemic.
-He was a country representative to NAFTA side Agreements, to the Earth Summit of Johannesburg (2002), and to bilateral environmental, food and drugs negotiation with USA and Canada.
-As international officer he contributed to several regional strategies and resolutions (Health and Human Security, Urban Health, Non-communicable Diseases, Childhood Obesity, and the draft Environmental Health Strategy), and to three world summits negotiation of the outcome documents from the UN-High Level Meeting on Non-Communicable Diseases, the regional consultation for the World Conference on Social Determinants of Health and the United Nations Conference on Sustainable Development (Río+20).
+At Mexico´s Minister of Health he developed the Federal Commission for Sanitary Risk Protection, the Strategy for Health Services Provision Organizational Reform, and the Health Promotion Operation Model, seeking to empower people’s capacity on organizing and acting on health.
+He was a country representative to NAFTA side Agreements, to the Earth Summit of Johannesburg (2002), and to bilateral environmental, food, and drugs negotiations with the USA and Canada.
+As an international officer he contributed to regional strategies and resolutions (Health and Human Security, Urban Health, NCDs, Childhood Obesity, and the draft Environmental Health Strategy), and to three world summits negotiations of the outcome documents from the UN-High-Level Meeting on NCDs, the regional consultation for the World Conference on Social Determinants of Health and the UN Conference on Sustainable Development (Río+20).